-3 Setting up a common repository
+4 Setting up a common repository

 Alice would now like to create a common repository, so that she can invite Bob to start collaborating with her on the new project.
-She will simply place the common repository somewhere where both she and Bob can access it.
-Unfortunately it doesn't work to use the ordinary student machines, because Alice and Bob are on different disk partitions, so Bob will not be able to write to files in her account.
-But both Alice and Bob have accounts on a lab machine pvggit.cs.lth.se.
-She will create the repository on her user account there, and use the git option shared, meaning that the unix access privileges are set to group read and write.
+She will simply place the common repository in Bitbucket cloud.
+She will create the repository on her user account there, and give Bob write access.
 This way, Bob can push to the repository, even if it is located on Alice's account.